isomerpages/nlb-discovereads/_events/book-bugs-explorers-of-stories-past/main-page.md

 ---
 ## Book Bugs: Explorers of Stories Past

 Oh no!
 The Book Bugs have been snapped up.
 Please check this page for updates on branches with available cards.
-This page is kept as up to date as possible, but do note that it is not live.
+This page is kept as up-to-date as possible, but do note that it is not live.

 **Branches with cards available**